NBISweden/workshop-reproducible-research/docs/docker.md

 If you want to refer to a Docker image in for example a publication, it's very important that it's the correct version of the image.
 You can do this by adding a tag to the name like this `docker build -t your_dockerhub_id/image_name:tag_name`.

 ## Packaging and running the MRSA workflow
 During these tutorials we have been working on a case study about the multiresistant bacteria MRSA.
-Here we will build and run a Docker container that contains all the work we've done.
+Here we will build and run a Docker container that contains all the work we've done so far.
 This will take some time to execute (~20 min or so), in particular if you're on a slow internet connection, and result in a 5.4 GB image.

 * We've [set up a Bitbucket repository](git.md) for version control and for hosting our project.
 * We've defined a [Conda environment](conda.md) that specifies the packages we're depending on in the project.